Abiddarris/VnPy-Emulator/README.md

 ## License
 This project is licensed under the GPL 3.0.
 Some files also licensed on Apache 2.0.
-See the [LICENSE](LICENSE) file for details. running Ren'Py games on Android.
+See the [LICENSE](LICENSE) file for details or see individual file's header.